viviandotdev/ObsidianVault/30 Slipbox/Linoleic acid.md

 Linoleic acid is an essential (this means that humans cannot produce it, it is obtained through diet) fatty acid
  - [[Linoleic acid]] makes you dumb; it hogs up space in the brain cells so DHA cannot get in.
 It shoves out DHA and other fats that are good for your brain.
 - Vegetable oil reduces DHA because it has so much linoleic acid.
-- Your body
+- Your body needs to balance the amount of linoleic acid and [[Docosahexaenoic acid]](DHA)

-- People in Japan consume about half the vegetable oil that we do in America.
+Too much linoleic acid can lead to inflammation
 ### Links to this page
 These notes point directly to this note.
 But this note doesn't point back.
 ```dataview